 The fertile farming lands and picturesque vineyards of Swan Valley lie right on Perth’s doorstep.
-Just 20 minutes outside the state capital, Swan Valley’s wineries can be visited as a day trip or an easy weekend getaway.
+The Swan Valley wineries can be visited just 20 minutes outside the state capital as a day trip or an easy weekend getaway.

-The style of wine that is most popular in the region is Chardonnay and Chenin Blanc but you can also expect to find classic red varietals as well as less common varietals at a number of wineries.
+The most popular wines in the region are Chardonnay and Chenin Blanc, but you can also expect to find classic red varietals as well as less common varietals at many wineries.

-Malbec, the Argentinian grape, is finding a home at many of the wineries in Swan Valley such as John Kosovich and Corymbia.
-Touriga Nacional and a range of alternative reds are on offer at Olive Farm Wines, the oldest winery in Western Australia.
+Malbec, the Argentinian grape, is finding a home at many of the Swan Valley wineries, such as John Kosovich and Corymbia.
+Touriga Nacional and a range of alternative reds are available at Olive Farm Wines, the oldest winery in Western Australia.
 Those who love a good white should stop by John Kosovich for an unbelievable Chenin Blanc or sample the Fiano from Vino Volta.

 Beware, some wineries in the region are only open on the weekend or do not have a cellar door.
 Make sure you check online or call ahead to confirm availability.

 The Guildford Heritage Walking Trail is a 1.8-kilometer trail through the historic town center.
-The trail begins at the Old Guildford Courthouse which is now home to the Guildford Visitor’s Center.
-Following the red markers, the trail takes you past the old goal, town hall, and the Guildford Hotel to name a few.
+The trail begins at the Old Guildford Courthouse, now home to the Guildford Visitor’s Center.
+Following the red markers, the trail takes you past the old goal, town hall, and the Guildford Hotel, to name a few.